kubos/kubos/docs/first-project.md

         # argument is a set of non-required options.
         # config.vm.synced_folder "../data", "/vagrant_data"

 Uncomment the last line in this block and change the paths to match your host directory and a desired mount point in the box.

-Note - The path in the box must be an absolute path
+Note - The path in the box must be an absolute path.
+In the kubos-dev vagrant box the home directory is `/home/vagrant`

 After a volume is mounted into the box all of the data from the host path will be available at the path specified for the box.
 In the above example the host path (`../data`) would be exposed at `/vagrant_data` inside of the box.
 This allows you to use the text editor of your choosing to edit the project files from your host machine at the host directory path.